 If you’re going for a subdued and classic look in your kitchen, you may want to consider using maple cabinets.
 In terms of aesthetics, maple is one of the more versatile woods, possessing a wood grain that tends to blend in with everything around it.
 An exceptionally hard and durable material, it will generally thrive through years and years of use.

 In terms of appearance, birch is a lot like maple.
 It possesses a subdued wood grain along with a light, blendable color.
 It generally doesn’t stand out when combined with other decor in your kitchen; it’s a very complimentary material.

-White OakWhite oak is both aesthetically pleasing and functionally sound.
+White oak is both aesthetically pleasing and functionally sound.
 Possessing a subdued, linear wood grain, it can open up a room and make your kitchen feel larger than it is.

 Offering a great deal of durability and strength at an affordable price, red oak is one of the most popular kitchen cabinet materials.
 Sporting a bold and pronounced wood grain, its beauty stands out in many traditional kitchens.

 In business for over 25 years, we have helped countless Bay View residents remodel their kitchens.
 Our team of seasoned home remodelers looks forward to helping you pick out the right cabinets.
-Contact us now to discuss your needs!